nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 Requirements to software and settings:

 * an installed and configured Ubuntu 20.04 LTS x86-64 operating system;
-* if the AP is separated from other networks by a firewall and/or NAT, the necessary connections to and from the AP are allowed.
+* if the Access Point is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Access Point are allowed.
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;
-* if the AP has a private IP address, a corresponding NAT record must be created in the firewall.
+* if the Access Point has a private IP address, a corresponding NAT record must be created in the firewall.

 ### 2.4 Setup Package Repository